Next Hooks Master

 - The code defines a React functional component called

-. - The component initializes a state variable
+UpdateTitle. - The component initializes a state variable

-changes. - Inside the effect, the document title is updated with the current value of
+useEffecthook is used to create a side effect that runs when the component mounts and whenevercountchanges. - Inside the effect, the document title is updated with the current value of

-interpolated into a string. - The
+countinterpolated into a string. - The

-hook takes an array of dependencies as its second argument.
+useEffecthook takes an array of dependencies as its second argument.
 When any of the dependencies change, the effect will run again.
-In this case, the effect only depends oncount
+In this case, the effect only depends oncount, so it will only run whencountchanges. - The component returns a div containing a paragraph element that displays the current value of

-, and a button that updatescount
+count, and a button that updatescountwhen clicked.

-and how it can help you manage state in your React functional components.
+That's it!
+Now you have a solid understanding of useEffect and how it can help you manage state in your React functional components.
 Happy coding! ๐